-Dry mouth—known medically as xerostomia—is a condition that occurs when saliva glands in the mouth don’t work properly, causing a parched feeling in the mouth.
-Other symptoms include a rough tongue, mouth sores, and cracked lips.
+Dry mouth is also known as xerostomia.
+It’s a condition that happens when salivary glands in your mouth don’t produce enough saliva.
+It causes a parched, or dry, feeling in your mouth.
+It can also cause other symptoms, such as rough tongue, mouth sores, and cracked lips.

-Saliva is a necessary part of the digestion process, as well as a major defense mechanism that your body needs to maintain good dental health.
-Saliva protects the mouth against gum disease and tooth decay.
-While not a serious medical condition, dry mouth can be a sign of a larger medical problem.
+Saliva is a necessary part of your digestion process.
+It helps moisten and break down food.
+It also works as a major defense mechanism to help your body maintain good dental health, protecting your mouth against gum disease and tooth decay.

-- autoimmune disorders, such as rheumatoid arthritis or Sjögren's syndrome
+- some autoimmune disorders, such as rheumatoid arthritis or Sjogren's syndrome

 Dry mouth is usually a temporary and treatable condition.
-In most cases, it can be treated by doing on or more of the following:
+In most cases, you can prevent and relieve symptoms of dry mouth by doing one or more of the following:

 - sipping water often